The entire world of tax knowledge

 Purchase price allocation: New BMF tool for 2025

-Those who fall victim to fraud cannot claim the lost amounts for tax purposes – not even as extraordinary expenses.
+Those who fall victim to fraud cannot claim the lost amounts for tax purposes – not even as an extraordinary burden.
 This has been decided by the Federal Fiscal Court.
-Read the article
+Read more

 Bewertungen des Textes: Tax return 2025: What's new